nodemcu/nodemcu-firmware/docs/modules/pixbuf.md

 ```

 ## pixbuf.buffer:size()
-Return the size of the buffer in number of LEDs
+Return the size of the buffer in number of LEDs.

 #### Syntax
 `buffer:size()`